102938abd/workshop/README.md

 # workshop
-This project is just for practice.
+The project just for practice.